peterhoward42/minikafka/docs/log.md

 o  Now do time based message culling
     *  Let test be > N seconds old.
 Server setting.
+    *  Swithcing to feature branch
+    *  Have server launch a goroutine for this - constructed with a age limit param
+    *  Server launch param for now.
+    *  Decision making run by svr
+    *  Passes message to store (extend interface)
+    *  Debug the cycling call and depletion
+        *  Compiles
+        *  Fix inexorable growth problem of backing array
+        *  Runs client/server?
+            *  Is returning message number as one?
+        *  Add logging of message numbers culled
+        *  Runs
+        *  Removing the right ones
+    *  Add and housekeeping?
-    *  Swithcing to feature branch o  Have server launch a goroutine for this - constructed with a age limit param o  Server launch param for now. o  Decision making run by svr o  Passes message to store (extend interface) o  Log the culls from the svr not the store o  memstore impl... o  Consider error handling from the startCulling go routine? o  Now do getter client o  Configure host from envars
+o  Consider error handling from the startCulling go routine? o  Now do getter client o  Configure host from envars